Coming Soon

 The first splash was always the worst.

-“Every single morning it's terrible.”
+“Every morning it's terrible.”

 Purification, the elders said.
 A cleansing of the body before cleansing the gods' house.
 Teo was fairly sure the gods didn't care how clean his skin was before sunrise.
 But you didn't say that out loud.